didof/CRUD-operation/README.md

-# Welcome in characterBuilder
+# Welcome in CRUD operations

-I'm currently working on this php-page.
-I want to create an old fashion character builder.
+I'm currently working on this CRUD operation page.
-Wish me luck!